underscor1ng/dealhunter/README.md

 - First-time buyers who can't qualify for a traditional mortgage right now
 - Buyers tired of competing with cash offers and losing
 - Investors looking for below-market entry points and flexible deal structures
-- Anyone who wants to own a home in NJ without starting from scratch at 6–7% interest rates
+- Anyone who wants to own a home in without starting from scratch at 6–7% interest rates

 ---